TheLycorisRadiata/game_unity_spoopytreat/README.md

 **Released on the 15th of November 2022**
 **This sub-version still respects the school's requirements for the prototype, and since I had time before the deadline I added more features.**

-### ALL PREVIOUS ISSUES HAVE BEEN FIXED
+### ISSUES
+- All previous issues have been fixed:
-- **ISSUES N°1 AND N°2:** At candy intake, the mass is increased of 2 points instead of 1.
+**ISSUES N°1 AND N°2:** At candy intake, the mass is increased of 2 points instead of 1.
 The directional speed, rotating speed and jump force still increase at candy intake but in a smaller amount than before.
 This not only fixes issues n°1 and n°2, it also makes the character more pleasant to maneuver: the increase in mass makes moving objects easier, and the decrease in speed makes the character easier to control.
 I was also wrong to think that mass has an impact on moving speed, it only does for impulsion, so the jump force.
 Still, I like the game this way, with the character going faster the more candies they take, so this misconception allowed me to find a nice concept.
-- **ISSUE N°3:** The cauldron emptying script is fixed.
+**ISSUE N°3:** The cauldron emptying script is fixed.
 I was only checking the x rotation axis, and now the z one is checked as well.
-- **ISSUE N°4:** The player used to rotate on the y axis randomly, without any input.
+**ISSUE N°4:** The player used to rotate on the y axis randomly, without any input.
 It has been fixed by freezing the player's y rotation axis.
 I thought this would prevent input-based rotation, but no, this only freezes it for the physics engine, and the transform can still be updated from code.
 The y rotation axis of the enemies (= the other big pumpkins) has also been freezed to match the player's logic.
+5. Rare wall climbing on invisible walls.
+A solution is to push the player a bit backwards when they collide with these walls.
+6. The camera can clip behind meshes.
+Cinemachine is a solution.
+7. Light sources flicker by themselves.
+Ghostbusters are busy so gotta call a bakery.

 ### ADDED FEATURES: APPEARANCE
 - The skybox provided with the assets is used.
 The lighting's color has been made a dark blue to fit.